 Stir in your heavy cream, cooked rice, raisins, golden raisins, nutmeg, cinnamon, and vanilla.
 Cook this on high for 8-10 minutes, stirring every 1-2 minutes.

-How to Cook Rice Pudding with Cooked Rice
+How to Cook Pudding Rice

 Put cooked rice, milk, and salt in a small saucepot over medium-low heat stirring occasionally for about 10 minutes.